Logistics Intelligence Report: February 2026

 Bottom Line

 February 2026 will be remembered as a tariff inflection point.
-The Supreme Court's IEEPA ruling dismantled the existing tariff framework overnight, and the rapid Section 122 replacement creates temporary (150-day) certainty but long-term uncertainty.
-For dropshippers, the practical impact is a uniform 15% tariff on Chinese imports — simpler to calculate but potentially higher than some previous rates.
-The de minimis exemption is gone for the foreseeable future.
-On the operational side, post-CNY recovery is underway but slow, TikTok backed down on shipping mandates, and ocean rates are at their lowest point this year.
-Use this window to recalculate costs, lock in favorable freight rates, and prepare for the EU's July 1 duty on small parcels.
+The Supreme Court's IEEPA ruling dismantled the existing tariff framework overnight, and the replacement 10% Section 122 tariff — now in effect as of February 24 — creates temporary certainty but long-term uncertainty.
+The surprising takeaway: for China-sourced goods, the flat 10% is actually lower than the previous IEEPA rates that reached up to 145%.
+Meanwhile, importers should act immediately to preserve IEEPA refund claims.
+The de minimis ad valorem deadline hits February 28.
+On the operational side, post-CNY recovery is underway but slow (30-50% capacity), TikTok backed down on shipping mandates, Red Sea routes are tentatively reopening, and ocean rates are at their lowest point this year.
+Use this window to recalculate costs, pursue IEEPA refunds, lock in favorable freight rates, and prepare for the EU's July 1 duty on small parcels.

 Next Report: March 2026 — Post-CNY Recovery & Section 122 Impact Analysis